drug-design/course/docs/chapters/adme-case-studies.md

 #### Origin of the Hepatotoxicity of Procicromil in Dog

-The differences in metabolism with Proxicromil result in it being hepatotoxic in dog.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/origin-hepatotoxicity-procicromil-dog-93556d73'><i class='fa fa-play' aria-hidden='true'></i></button>The differences in metabolism with Proxicromil result in it being hepatotoxic in dog.
 Further understanding is provided by considering the structures of proxicromil and its metabolite.
 The rapid hydroxylation in the liver in rat and man results in lowering the lipophilicity of the molecule and removing its amphipathis nature (detoxification).
 The hydroxylation is very slow in dog resulting in high concentrations of the detergent like proxicromil compound at the biliary canaliculus within the liver.
 *[nce]: New Chemical Entity: a compound not previously described.